 History & Info

 Ballinalee was formerly a plantation town consisting of a borough and township, was called St Johnstown and was owned by Lord Granard.
 The borough had the right to return two M.P.s to the Irish House of Commons until its abolition in 1800, prior to the Act of Union.
 The history of Christianity in the parish dates to the time of St Patrick when he himself appointed his ‘foster brother’ Guasacht as Bishop of Granard and together with the two St Emer’s, his foster sisters, founded the first convent in Ireland in an area presently known as Old Clonbroney.
 Ballinalee is renowned as the birthplace of General Seán MacEoin, the legendary ‘Blacksmith of Ballinalee’ and military hero of the War of Independence.
 General MacEoin was a leader of the National Volunteers; North Longford Flying Column and led a number of successful actions against the British, principally the Battle of Ballinalee and the Clonfin Ambush.
 Seán MacEoin had a long and distinguished political career and was held in high esteem by all that knew him.
 It was in Ballinalee that he and his father Andrew before him, worked at his trade as a blacksmith.
 The forge was a meeting place for everyone in the countryside, Catholic and Protestant, Nationalist and Unionist alike.
 Customers included the local landed families, the Edgeworths of Kilshrewley, the Wilsons of Currygrane and the More O’Farrells of Lissard.
 Material for debate was provided by the land laws, home rule, Sinn Fein, the United Irish League, the Ancient Order of Hibernians, Larkin and Connolly and the labour troubles in Dublin, the temperance movement and the Boer War.
 All issues were debated around the anvil.
 Micheal Collins visited Seán MacEoin at this forge and persuaded him to leave his work and to work for Ireland instead.
 After the famous Battle of Ballinalee, the cottage and forge were set on fire by the Black and Tans.
 The forge survived and continued to be operated by Sean’s brother, Micheal.
 Over the years, it gradually became derelict.
 Restoration work on it was carried out on it in 1993 for the centenary of MacEoin’s birth and it is now open to the public for visits.
 The final resting place of Mac Eoin and his wife Alice can also be visited in the graveyard of St Emers in Ballinalee.
 Rose Cottage, located to the left on entering the village acted as Mac Eoins headquarters during the War of Independence.
 It is currently in private ownership.
+Further information on the life of Sean Mac Eoin is available on the dedicated website, www.seanmaceoin.ie.
 Another important site in the village is Bully’s Acre, the execution site and burial ground of over one hundred insurgent prisoners, which were taken captive by the ramapaging English forces after the famous Battle of Ballinamuck in 1798.
 There are several fine churches in the parish and the parochial hall, opened in 1939, is dedicated to the memory of Thomas Ashe, the Irish patriot and Nationalist leader who was arrested while addressing a meeting in the village in 1917.
 He later died in prison from force feeding having been on hunger strike.

 Things to See & Do